What North Myrtle Beach Homeowners Don't See Before Pest Problems Start

 - Moist soil and poor drainage

-- Mulch piled against siding
+- Mulch piled directly against siding

-- Wood-to-soil contact
+- Wood-to-soil contact near decks or porches

 - Standing water after rain